-- If Providers are transporting Participants to or from Outbound Employer Visits, the transport must be included in the relevant Risk Assessment. - Providers must retain copies of Activity Risk Assessments, Participant Risk Assessments and Records of the controls applied to mitigate the identified risks.
-Risk Assessments for Outbound Employer Visits must include the ID and name of the Course that is offering the Outbound Employer Experience. - The Provider must retain Records identifying any Competent Person(s) that it engages to conduct any Risk Assessment.
-The Records must include the name of the Competent Person, and a description of their relevant training, qualification, or experience.
-A Competent Person(s) Register template is available on the Provider Portal, however, use of this template is not mandatory.
-The Provider must provide these Records to the Department upon request.
+If Providers are transporting Participants to or from Outbound Employer Visits, the transport must be included in the relevant Risk Assessment.

+Providers must retain copies of Activity Risk Assessments, Participant Risk Assessments and Records of the controls applied to mitigate the identified risks.
+Risk Assessments for Outbound Employer Visits must include the ID and name of the Course that is offering the Outbound Employer Experience.

+The Provider must create and maintain a Record identifying any Competent Person(s) that it engages to conduct any Risk Assessment.
+Providers must maintain a structured register of Competent Person(s) engaged.

+This record must contain:

+- the full name of the Competent Person - a description of the qualification, training or experience (and its relevance, if this is not clear from the qualification, training title, or experience) held by the Competent Person, including: - the qualification they hold, including course ID (if formal qualification undertaken) - internal or informal training name, and/ or - the number of years of relevant experience - o date of qualification/training completion (if applicable) - refresher due date (if relevant) - the Employment Region/s the under which the Competent Person can undertake Risk Assessments

+Providers must provide a Record of this format to the Department upon request.
+A Competent Person(s) Register Template is available on the Provider Portal, however, use of this template is not mandatory.
+If the template is not used, Providers must use their own structured register which includes at a minimum all the same headings as in the template.